AdobeDocs/experience-manager-65.en/help/communities/sites-console.md

 ![newsitetemplate](assets/newsitetemplate.png)

-On the Site Template panel, the Title, Description, Site Root, Base Language, Name and Site Template are specified:
+On the Site Template panel, the Title, Description, Site Root, Base Language, Name, and Site Template are specified:

 * **Community Site Title**

   A display title for the site.

-  The title appears on the published site as well as in the site admin UI.
+  The title appears on the published site and in the site admin UI.

 * **Community Site Description**